Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 "No, but you probably should have seen me coming" - N "I do not have a way to see that which is unseen."
 Ukshaka "Well lets march on shall we." - O

+And they make their way up the stairs finding no traps on their way and arriving at the rock landing and the strange insectoid mass.
+Ochi steps closer to try to examine it while still tens of feet away but before he can infer anything a spider eater with a pincered face, pincered hands and a stinger emerges from the mass.
+Ochi recognizes the beast and relays to the party the dangers it poses including a poison that paralyzes unhale victims for weeks at a time and the reproductive method of implating it's young inside those it paralyzes.